Fundraising ideas

 Bonus options: Not keen on a silent disco?
 Run a regular disco instead.
 Or go glam with a prom night.

-An epic run, walk, bike ride or swim
+An epic run, walk, cycle or swim

 Commitment level: This is serious.